mosquito/crew/example/README.md

     $ curl http://localhost:8888/stat
 	str: I serve 3 tasks

-You should be read worker.py and master.py for full understanding.
+You should read worker.py and master.py for full understanding.